tim-smart/effect-io-ai/effect/Effect-cachedWithTTL.md

 # cachedWithTTL

-Returns an effect that caches its result for a specified duration, known as the `timeToLive`.
-When the cache expires after the duration, the effect will be recomputed upon next evaluation.
+Returns an effect that caches its result for a specified `Duration`, known as "timeToLive" (TTL).

+**Details**

+This function is used to cache the result of an effect for a specified amount of time.
+This means that the first time the effect is evaluated, its result is computed and stored.

+If the effect is evaluated again within the specified `timeToLive`, the cached result will be used, avoiding recomputation.

+After the specified duration has passed, the cache expires, and the effect will be recomputed upon the next evaluation.

+**When to Use**

+Use this function when you have an effect that involves costly operations or computations, and you want to avoid repeating them within a short time frame.

+It's ideal for scenarios where the result of an effect doesn't change frequently and can be reused for a specified duration.

+By caching the result, you can improve efficiency and reduce unnecessary computations, especially in performance-critical applications.

 To import and use `cachedWithTTL` from the "Effect" module: